• Skip to main content

 How to make this African peanut stew recipe

-2. Mix some salt and pepper in a small bowl, then rub it on both sides of each chicken part.
+1. Wash the chicken under running water, then pat dry with paper towels.
+Mix salt and pepper in a small bowl, then rub it on both sides of each chicken part.

-3. Pour some olive oil into a large skillet and then brown the chicken pieces on both sides on medium-high heat.
+2. Pour some olive oil into a large skillet and brown the chicken pieces on both sides on medium-high heat.
 This splatter guard always saves the day and prevents splashes and oil burns.
+When sufficiently browned, remove the chicken thighs from the oil and set them aside.

-5. Pour a bit of olive oil in a large soup pot and when heated, add the chopped onions and red bell pepper.
+3. Pour a bit of olive oil into a large soup pot.
+When heated, add the chopped onions and red bell pepper.
 Sauté for a few minutes on medium heat.
+Then, add the tomato sauce and spices (except the salt), simmer for a few minutes, and pour in the chicken broth.

-9. Finally, add the peanut butter into the pot and stir till it is well mixed in.
+5. Finally, add the peanut butter to the pot and stir until it is well-mixed.
+Simmer till the stew becomes thick.

 how to make african peanut stew